 How to Hang the Hammocks in the Cage

 I use carabiners or wire shower hooks purchased in bulk to hang the hammocks in the cages.

 Larger key rings purchased in bulk work just as well also.

 I designed this corner cat hammock in use at the Hawaiian Humane Society.
-It's space-saving shape is perfect for portable cat cages; it works equally well in animal shelters AND is very comfy for the kitties. :) Find the 8-page ready to download PDF pattern here on Etsy.
+Its space-saving shape is perfect for portable cat cages; it works equally well in animal shelters and is very comfy for the kitties.

 If you were a cat, what kind of hammock would you prefer?

-The Janome Magnolia shown above is the sewing machine I use and recommend for sewists of all levels.
+I use the and I recommend it for sewists of all levels.
 It's fast, sturdy and absolutely dependable.
 I've used this awesome sewing machine to sew everything from lined, weighted formal drapes to simple dog toys.
-It is THE BEST in my opinion and I've been sewing for many years.
+It is the best in my opinion, and I've been sewing for many years.
+Janome Magnolia 7318

-P.S.
-Even if this is your first sewing machine, well, especially if this is your first sewing machine, DO NOT BUY the under 100 dollar machines.
-Seriously, you WILL regret it and it can even turn you off of sewing forever.
-You want a machine that does the job, does it well and will serve you for many years.
-THIS is THAT machine! :)
+Even if this is your first sewing machine, well, especially if this is your first sewing machine, do not buy anything under 100 dollars.
+Seriously, you will regret it, and it can even turn you off of sewing forever.
+You want a machine that does the job, does it well, and will serve you for many years.

 The hammock pictured is one I have sewn and donated.
 Heather says the mama cat hops into the hammock whenever she is ready for a much-needed break from the kittens.
 (They are all warm and cozy inside the portable carrier located directly underneath the hammock in the wire kennel.)